 - Should you become terminally ill, what medical treatments would you prefer?
 What treatments should your attending physician withhold?

 - What medicine options interest you for severe pain?
-Are you interested in other complementary and alternative pain management options, such as guided imagery, cognitive, mental or physical therapy?
+Are you interested in other complementary and alternative pain management options, such as guided imagery, and cognitive, mental or physical therapy?

-- What level of care do you want to receive, if seriously ill with an end-stage medical condition?
+- What level of care do you want to receive if seriously ill with an end-stage medical condition?
 Where do you want to receive this care—an assisted living facility, a hospital, a nursing home, your home, or a relative’s home?

 - Do you want aggressive medical care and treatment (surgeries, for example) and life-sustaining treatments (CPR, mechanical ventilation, artificial nutrition, and hydration, for example), for diseases or conditions with no hope of recovery?
 If so, at what point should health care professionals end your curative treatments?